randomhost/weather/README.md

 Assuming that you named this file `weather.php`, you should now be able to access the weather data at `http://example.com/weather.php`

-A more detailed example can be found in `src/www/weather/index.php` which will also be installed to your PEAR www directory (usually `/usr/share/php/htdocs`).
+A more detailed example can be found in `src/www/weather/index.php`.

 ### The Feed object